Multai: Population

+The rest of the district is predominantly tribal, populated by the Gonds and Korkus, who worship Baba Mahadev, practice rituals of animal sacrifice and follow superstitions.
+They use natural herbs for healthcare and medication.

 The Tapti River

 The Tapti River is one of the best place for tourism in Betul district.

 Origin

 'Tapti' also spelled as 'Tapi' is one of the major rivers in India.
 The total length of the Tapi river is approximately 724 km.
 It flows in the central parts of India.
 The river originates from Multai in Betul district of Madhya Pradesh in the Satpura range at an elevation of 752 meter above the sea level.
 The states through which the Tapi river flows include Maharashtra, Gujarat and Madhya Pradesh.
 Apart from the Narmada river, Tapi is the only river which flows in the westward direction and merges into the Arabian Sea.
 The Tapi basin extends to the total area of 65, 145 sq km, which is approximately 2.0% of the total geographical area of India.
 The main tributaries of the Tapi river are Purna, The Girna, The Panjhra, The Vaghur, the Bori and the Aner.